leixu2046/windows-ai-foundry-workshop/demo-app/README.md

 ---

-## 🧠 Workflow
+## Workflow

 1. **Capture Input**
    - Snap a photo of an issue, drawing, or checklist using the device camera
    - Select additional notes or PDFs from the local file system

 2. **Extract Observations**
-   - Run `Windows.Media.Ocr` to extract text from scanned forms or notes
+   - Run OCR to extract text from scanned forms or notes
-   - Use the Image Description API to tag or caption site photos
+   - Use the Image Description API to quickly add captions for site photos

 3. **Search for Related Issues**
    - Use the **Semantic Search API** to query past reports or reference materials